 Indirectly, this means happier customers, and a future-proof system that can cope with delays without it having a huge impact on the day-to-day operations.

-KLM has asked the X-Force team to continue working on the two predictive models and expand the scope on all of the processes around aircraft to identify opportunities to make the operation more predictable.
-The X-Force way of working has become the new standard within the entire Prediction team of KLM.
-This was realized with a close intertwined collaboration between the X-Force and the Prediction team, with several workshops, presentations and hands-on support.
+KLM has asked to continue working on the two predictive models and expand the scope on all of the processes around aircraft to identify opportunities to make the operation more predictable.
+Our way of working has become the new standard within the entire Prediction team of KLM.
+This was realized with a close intertwined collaboration between the Xomnia and the Prediction team, with several workshops, presentations and hands-on support.